fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ## What is Eko?

-Eko is an agent programming framework that empowers developers to build autonomous agents using natural language.
-It seamlessly integrates browser and system automation with large language models, featuring:

-1. **Natural language workflow creation:**
-   Transform plain natural language descriptions into executable workflows while maintaining full programmatic control

-2. **Rich tool ecosystem:**
-   Unified API for browser automation, computer control, and custom tool integration - all accessible through both natural language and code

-3. **Hybrid intelligence system:**
-   Combines AI planning with dynamic execution, letting developers inspect and modify agent behavior at any stage

-## What is Eko?
-(Jiaqi Chen version)

-Eko is an agent development framework designed to help developers build reliable autonomous agents by supporting natural language and programming languages.
+Eko is an agent development framework designed to help developers build reliable agents by supporting natural language and programming languages.
 It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:

-- **Hybrid design language**: Developers can write agents by both natural language with programming languages, enabling production-grade agent design.
+- **Hybrid design language**: Developers can write agents by both natural language and programming languages, enabling production-grade agent design.

 - **Unified digital World interaction**: Eko offers a unified syntax that is applicable across various digital environments, including computers and browsers, for seamless agent development.